 Pastry ready!
 Of course, you could buy pastry from the shops.
 Whichever is quickest and easiest for you.

 Next roll out the pastry on a lightly floured surface.
 Keep the flour to the bare minimum.
 Just enough to stop the pastry sticking, otherwise the pastry will turn out like cardboard.
 It needs to be about 3mm or quarter of an inch thick.
 Any thinner and you risk your filling escaping through stretched holes in the pastry.
+Too much thicker and it will be too much to eat.

 I bake my pies in a muffin tray.
 I’ve worked out the best shape and size for my tray and made a template that I know fits the hole.
 It saves time and trimming if you use a template.
 Find a muffin or paper case that fits your tray and cut off the top third.
 (I didn’t think I’d be taking a photo of a sliced paper case today, but it is so much easier to show you than describe it!)